-Originally married in the late 1830's, he and Catherine were remarried October 18, 1888, in Logan, Utah.
+Originally married in the late 1830's, Moses and Catherine were remarried October 18, 1888, in Logan, Utah.
 They had ten children: William Nelson, Susan, John Alonzo, Samuel Brown, Thomas Sumter, Lawson Henderson, David Hartness, Martha Jane, Nancy and Beauregard.

 Catherine died November 19, 1896, and the 1900 census showed Moses living in American Fork, Utah with his daughter, Martha Jane Givens and her husband William.
 He died January 1, 1901, in Lehi and they are buried in the Lehi City Cemetery.

 It is not known how many, but some of his children came to Utah.
 John Alonzo married Emily Ann Wells, sister to Boise Wells (q.v.), and their son, John Thomas married Luetta Miller Parker (q.v.).
 Moses is listed in the book Pioneers and Prominent Men in Utah.

 Source: HIGHLAND HISTORY: A compilation by Charles T Greenland II for the Highland Historical Society